AayushGupta69/Notepad/README.md

     • Underline: Applies underline formatting to the selected text.

     4. About Me button:
-    • Displays the resume information of the developer in a dialog box.
+    • Displays my resume in a dialog box.

 # Issues and Challenges